top of page

 • Want teaching and public scholarship to feel more alive and less effortful

-If that resonates, we should talk.
+If that resonates, let's talk.

 bottom of page